 6. Onion Uttapam

-Onion uttapam is thicker than that of dosa.
+Onion uttapam is thicker than dosa.
 These are like pancakes.
-You can add onion, tomato, green chilies, and any other toppings of your choice.
+You can add onion, tomato, green chilies, and other toppings.

 7. Masala Uttapam